 The building is the historic courthouse, built in the 1890’s by convict settlers.
 It has now been converted into completely self-contained, fabulously comfortable accommodation.

-The old holding cells (jail cells) have been converted into bathrooms (with underfloor heating – something we are sure the old visitors to the cells would have appreciated), and the old exercise yard, keeps in its original these housing a table tennis table, and dart board (not to mention a wood burner for those chilly nights).
+The old holding cells (jail cells) have been converted into bathrooms (with underfloor heating – something we are sure the old visitors to the cells would have appreciated), and the old exercise yard, kept in its original these housing a foosball table, and dart board (not to mention a wood burner for those chilly nights).

-There are fires located throughout the building create a really snug, warm and cosy environment – the perfect place to unwind after a day of exploring.
+There are fires located throughout the building creating a really snug, warm and cosy environment – the perfect place to unwind after a day of exploring the valley.
 And, newly installed air conditioning is available in the formal living and dining rooms.

 The Courthouse contains a fully equipped country kitchen, with new 90cm oven – for the chefs at heart, plus a gas BBQ undercover outside.

 St. Albans is a truly majestic location.
 For the more adventurous guests there are fantastic bush walks, river swimming, kayaking, and bike rides.
 For those that are looking for a more relaxed visit, why not take a gentle country stroll followed by a long, lazy lunch at the Settlers Inn (the only pub in town!).
 Kate and Rob are generally on site and able to help you find a bush walk that suits your group.